 The Village of Hales Corners has been in compliance with Wisconsin’s “Smart Growth” law for land use planning and resource management for numerous years.
-Hales Corners has been a participant in the Arbor Foundation's ''Tree City USA" program for 19 years and continues their participation in the program yearly
+Hales Corners has been a participant in the Arbor Day Foundation's ''Tree City USA" program since 2000 and continues their participation in the program yearly

 E. Describe your community’s ordinance demonstrating that your community does not restrict natural/native landscaping that emphasizes native plants and non-turf lawns.

 Hales Corners does not restrict landscaping with native plants.
 Hales Corners utilizes various natural landscapes within the village.
 The Ben Hunt Prairie is located nearby the Hales Corners Library.
 The Environmental Committee has an annual “Garden Initiative” program which gives awards to front yard gardens.
 One of the criteria used in judging is the use of native plants and the attractiveness to birds and other wildlife.
 The Village owns and maintains three storm management pond utilizing native plants and trees.
 The Village owns and manitains two high efficient rain gardens at Village Hall.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

 The Hales Corners Environmental Committee (HCEC) website provides links to the Midwest Invasive Plant Network and the Wisconsin DNR.
 The Village Hall and Library have posters and brochures about invasive species like Buckthorn, Garlic Mustard, Gypsy Moth and Emerald Ash Borer.
 The Village newsletter carries periodic articles reminding residents to remove invasive species.